 Join our Giving Project

 Chinook Fund is proud to collaborate with 6 other community foundations and justice funders in the national development of this innovative philanthropy model.
 The Giving Project brings together a diverse group of people at all income levels who are passionate about social change and want to strengthen their skills in fundraising, grantmaking, and community building.
 Participants work together to deepen their understanding of social justice principles in order to support grassroots organizations that build power for social change in Colorado.

 How does the Giving Project work?

 The Giving Project is a process.
 It requires a commitment of your time, talent, and resources over a period of six months.
 The basic Giving Project structure is:

 - A diverse group of up to 25 individuals commits to gathering 9 times over the course of 6 months.

 - Through workshops and trainings, the group develops a shared understanding of race, class, and power within society.

 - Each person makes a meaningful financial gift — whatever that means for you.

 - Each person commits to fundraising from their friends, family and community to support the financial goal of the group.
-Chinook Fund’s staff will train you in grassroots fundraising and provide lots of support.
+Chinook Fund’s staff will train you in grassroots fundraising and provide plenty of support.

 - Each member is trained in Chinook Fund’s democratic grantmaking process.
 As a participant, you will read and score proposals, participate in site visits, make collective decisions, and grant money to some of the most inspiring, effective social change work in Colorado.

 Who should apply?

 Anyone.
 You do not have to know anything about nonprofits, philanthropy, or fundraising.
 There is no minimum (or maximum) amount you have to donate or raise as an individual.
 You should apply if:

 - You want to make a difference about issues of injustice in Colorado.

 - You want to learn how to fundraise, make grants, and expand your network.

 - You are passionate about building community across race and class lines.

 - You are ready to take on a challenging and transformative experience for the next 6 months.